argoproj/argo-helm/CONTRIBUTING.md

 Each release for each chart must be immutable.
 Any change to a chart (even just documentation) requires a version bump.
 Trying to release the same version twice will result in an error.

-### Artifacthub Annotations
+### Artifact Hub Annotations

-Since we release our charts on Artifacthub we encourage making use of the provided chart annotations for Artifacthub.
+Since we release our charts on Artifact Hub we encourage making use of the provided chart annotations for Artifact Hub.

   * [https://artifacthub.io/docs/topics/annotations/helm/](https://artifacthub.io/docs/topics/annotations/helm/)